 - ½ cup blueberries

-- Add the dry ingredients and mix in.
+- Add the dry ingredients and mix them in.

 - Fold in the blueberries.

-- Evenly divide the mixture into a greased muffin tin.
+- Evenly divide the muffin batter into a greased muffin tin.

 - Bake for 20-25 minutes or until a skewer comes out clean.